jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 embeddings ought to be improved, for instance pre-pre-training embeddings or different hyperparameter choices like suggested in [<span class="underline">μP</span>](https://arxiv.org/abs/2304.06875).
-(Though it will be noted that Cerebras, considered in this analysis, was trained with
+(Though Cerebras was trained with
 [<span class="underline">μP</span>](https://arxiv.org/abs/2304.06875)
-hyperparameter choices).
+hyperparameter choices, and this analysis doesn’t show significant differences from OPT’s non-μP hyperparameters).

 2\.
 The diminished role of embeddings in larger models may mean that beyond a specific size, the embedding layer’s information becomes less